purplnay/easy-api-test/README.md

 We can write our tests directly in `test/index.js`, but let's avoid loooong files of code.

-We'll write the tests for the `/auth` endpoint in the file `test/auth.js` and the tests for the `/users` endpoint in the file `test/users.js`.
+Instead, we'll write the tests for the `/auth` endpoint in the file `test/auth.js` and the tests for the `/users` endpoint in the file `test/users.js`.

 ```javascript
 // test/auth.js